-Registration is now open for the 2022 Fall Training Class!
+Registration is now open for the 2024 Spring Training Class!

-Registration will open in late September for the 2022 Spring Training Class which meets on Tuesday afternoons.
+Registration is open for the 2024 Spring Training Class which meets on Tuesday afternoons.

 The Good Water Master Naturalist chapter believes everyone with an interest in nature deserves to learn, grow, and share their passion as a member of the Good Water Master Naturalist chapter.